UmangBarewar/Car_Counter/README.md

 ## Credits
 cvzone
 GitHub: https://bit.ly/3woU6PS (This is a Computer vision package that makes its easy to run Image processing and AI functions.
 At the core it uses OpenCV and Mediapipe libraries.)
-Murtaza Hassan, video on opencv helped me a lot. link: https://www.youtube.com/watch?v=WgPbbWmnXJ8&t=8279s Tracker function is from
-We will be using a tracker from github repository: https://github.com/abewley/sort/blob/master/sort.py of Alex Bewley.
+Tracker function is from github repository: https://github.com/abewley/sort/blob/master/sort.py of Alex Bewley.